flutter/flutter/specs/style.md

 */
 ```

-The types marked with * in the list above are not part of sky:core.
+The types marked with * in the list above are not part of sky:core,
+and are only shown here to illustrate what kinds of extensions are
+possible and where they would fit.

 TODO(ianh): consider removing 'StyleValue' from these class names